rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-0-types-of-scopes.md

 descendants of a node in regards to a particular order by using descriptions such as **the type-x descendants of node y**.

-Thus far the description **the scope of a node** was used to refer to the type-1 scope of that node.
-This description may still be used as such, which is why that description continues to be in regards to the node order of the unordered document tree (DTU).
+Thus far the description **the scope of a node** was mainly used to refer to the type-1 scope of that node.
+This description may still be used as such, which is why that description continues to be, first and foremost in regards to the node order of the unordered document tree (DTU).

 The less cryptic description **the extended scope of a node** may be used to refer to the type-2 scope of a node.
 That is, this description is in regards